 Pat Wozny (left), 2012 DLF chair, and Arienne Wallace (right), 2014 DLF chair, gives Donna Gessell, chair of the Lumpkin County Literacy Coalition, a check for $300 from the proceeds of the book sales at the 2012 Dahlonega Literary Festival.

 The Dahlonega Literary Festival is an annual celebration of books.
-The next festival will take place in March 7-9, 2014.
+The next festival will take place March 8-9, 2014.
 Situated in Historic Downtown Dahlonega, the festival continues to grow and become more and more entertaining as the years go on.
 We promise that it will delight anyone who is a lover of books and reading.
 All festival events are free and open to the public unless otherwise noted.

 Each year the festival presents a slate of invited authors representing a variety of genres sharing their ideas and experiences in various programs.
 In addition, a number of regional authors (ranging from local to other areas of the Southeast) have the opportunity to purchase a table to both interact with festival attendees and sell their books.